dantavares/f3-gui/README.md

 ---

-## 🤝 Contribuindo
+## 🤝 Contributing

-Contribuições são bem-vindas!
-Sinta-se à vontade para abrir uma _issue_ ou enviar um _pull request_.

-1. Faça um fork do projeto
-2. Crie sua branch: `git checkout -b minha-feature`
-3. Faça commit das alterações: `git commit -m 'Adiciona minha feature'`
-4. Envie para o GitHub: `git push origin minha-feature`
-5. Abra um Pull Request
+Contributions are welcome.

+- Open an issue for bugs or ideas
+- Submit pull requests with clear descriptions
+- Keep commits clean and focused

 ---

-## 📄 Licença
+## 📄 License

-Distribuído sob a licença **GPL-3.0**.
-Veja o arquivo [LICENSE](LICENSE) para mais detalhes.
+Licensed under **GPL-3.0**.
+See [LICENSE](LICENSE).

 ---

-## 🙏 Créditos
+## 🙏 Credits

-- [Michel Machado](https://github.com/AltraMayor/f3) — criador do f3 (Fight Flash Fraud)
+- f3 by Michel Machado
-- Interface gráfica desenvolvida com Python e Tkinter
+- GUI built with Python + Tkinter